 If your disability insurance claim is through an employer-provided plan, the federal law known as ERISA (Employment Retirement Income Security Act) provides you with a right to appeal the denial of your claim, however, you must do so in a very specific manner.
 You should always seek assistance from an experienced ERISA disability attorney who handles administrative appeals and all they entail.

 Read on to learn more about how your lawyer can fight for your rightful disability benefits, as well as common mistakes made in the appeals process that can lead to an ultimate denial.
-To discuss your specific situation, reach out to attorney at the Law Offices of J. Price McNamara as soon as possible.
+To discuss your specific situation, reach out to attorney at J. Price McNamara ERISA Insurance Claim Attorney as soon as possible.

 How Does ERISA Apply to Most Long-Term Disability Claims?